All concerts start at 6:30 pm.

 With funds raised in past Give!
 Campaigns and with grant funds awarded to us by the State Historical Fund, we have repaired numerous historic stone features in the Park.
 In additon to the Geologic Column Complex, we have repaired the 400-foot long Columbia Street Entrance, the Serpentine Wall and the Culebra Avenue Overlook.

-We are thrilled to have been selected to participate in the 2022 Give!
+We were thrilled to have been selected to participate in the 2024 Give!
 Campaign.
-The Campaign will run from November 1st to December 31st.
+The Campaign ran from November 1st to December 31st.
 Give! is a year-end multimedia and marketing campaign designed to generate funds, volunteers, and publicity for the important work that local nonprofits (like us!) perform.

-A special thanks to our Matching Grant Sponsors: Beckony Kitchens & Baths, The Bloom Foundation, Bob McGrath Construction LLC, Central Bancorp/Tim & Sherry Coutts, Cheers Liquor Mart, Frier Planning Concepts, Joseph Henry Edmondson Foundation, Good Earth Garden Center, Groninger Concrete & Landscaping, Lots A Liquor, Old North End Neighborhood, and Olson Plumbing & Heating Co.
+A special thanks to our 2024 Matching Grant Sponsors: Bob McGrath Construction LLC, Ent Credit Union, Joseph Henry Edmondson Foundation, Groninger Construction, Inc., Lots A Liquor, Old North End Neighborhood, Olson Plumbing & Heating Co., and Pathways Advisor Group.

 With cooling weather, fall's colors emerge in the park.
 Our fall tree walk is the perfect time to enjoy the brilliant colors.